GoogleChrome/web.dev/src/site/content/en/sandbox/inclusion-and-accessibility/index.md

 {% endCompare %}

 ## Writing for an international audience
 Avoid idioms.
-If non-native speakers aren't familiar with the idiom, they may read it literally and be confused.
+If non-native speakers aren't familiar with the idiom, they may be confused.

 {% Compare 'worse', 'Don’t' %}
 > The sample app should work now.
 Give it a shot!